Preventing DNS attacks

 Disable login redirectionWhen you enable user authentication, NxFilter will respond to DNS attacks with its login redirection or block redirection IP address.
 So, there's no upstream queries and additional processing.
 However, the attackers still think there's a DNS server to attack as they get a response anyway.
-To hide your server from these attackers completely, we have 'Disable Login Redirection' option on 'Config > Setup'.
+To hide your server from these attackers completely, we have 'Disable Login Redirection' option on 'System > Setup'.

 For NxCloud, Login Redirection is off at default as it's supposed to be on cloud in the first place.

 Block specific DNS request typesSome attackers send only specific types of DNS requests for their own purpose.
 The most well known case is using 'Any' type DNS request to attack a victim server with bigger size DNS packets.
 You can block or allow only specific types of requests on 'DNS > Server Protection'.